DouglasAmarelo/frontend-nanodegree-arcade-game/README.md

 ## Objective
 The objective of the game is to cross the river without the bugs being able to reach our character.
 Every time you get through, you earn points.
-But if the bugs can get you, you lose the points.
-During the crossing, you can find some prizes.
+If the bugs get you, you lose those points.
+During the crossing, you can find some collectible prizes.

 ## Where to play
-You can play the game in [this link](https://douglasamarelo.github.io/frontend-nanodegree-arcade-game/).
+You can play in [this link](https://douglasamarelo.github.io/frontend-nanodegree-arcade-game/) or if you prefer, you can download the game and, play locally in your computer.

+To play locally, you can click on "**clone or download**" button.
+After downloaded, you can unzip the folder and open the "**index.html**" file in any browser you prefer.

 ## How to play
-You can use your keyborad to play.
+You can use your keyboard to play.

 * **up ↑** go up
 * **right →** go to the right